Image Compression Using Novel View Synthesis Priors: Experiments Results

 iNVS with JPEG-XL achieves the highest PSNR of 36.15~dB, which is 2.85~dB higher than WebP and 2.58~dB higher than JPEG-XL.
 In Fig.~\ref{fig:output_comparison}, we observe the reconstructed image from iNVS is clearer and sharper than the image compressed and decompressed by classical methods.
 The results demonstrate that our iNVS technique is more effective than classical compression methods for real-time image transmission over limited-bandwidth acoustic links.

+Despite strong results on standard learned image compression benchmarks~\cite{compressai, mlic}, Mean \& Scale Hyperprior and MLIC++ underperform in our underwater setting.
+We attribute this to (i) limited domain-specific training data, which constrains learned priors and weakens context modeling, and (ii) a resolution mismatch—MLIC++ is primarily evaluated at higher resolutions, whereas our inputs are small, diminishing the benefit of its multi-reference context modules.
+In contrast, our NVS-based approach exploits a scene-specific 3D prior learned across viewpoints, assimilating 3D information more efficiently from modest training datasets and generalizing across repeat surveys; under these data-scarce, low-resolution, and underwater-degraded conditions, it achieves better rate–distortion performance.

-We also find the performance of Pose+3DGS+Compressor is worse than both iNVS and classical compressors in terms of compression ratio, compressed size and PSNR.
-As illustrated in Fig.~\ref{fig:iNVS} and Fig.~\ref{fig:posenet-3dgs}, the error in the latent representation estimated by PoseLSTM often causes large differences between the camera image and the rendered image, compared to the optimized latent representation by iNVS.
-This results in a much larger compressed size for Pose+3DGS+WebP than iNVS.
-As such, the latent representation estimation by iNVS is crucial for the performance of our technique.
+We also find the overall performance of NVSPrior+Affine is worse than both NVSPrior+iNVS and classical codecs.
+This is likely because the affine transformation method assumes a 2D scene geometry and introduces visual artifacts.
+As illustrated in Fig.~\ref{fig:posenet-3dgs}, the latent representation estimated by PoseLSTM often results in significant misalignment between the rendered and camera images, leading to larger residuals.
+This misalignment cannot be fully corrected by affine warping, which introduces visual artifacts, thereby increasing the entropy of the difference image.
+This results in a much larger compressed size using Affine than using iNVS.
+This underscores the effectiveness of the latent representation optimization by iNVS.

-In Fig.~\ref{fig:iterative}, we show an example of the iterative optimization process of iNVS.
-Given a camera image, iNVS rapidly and accurately optimizes the camera latent representation to minimize the difference between the camera image and the rendered image.
-The optimization process converges within a few iterations, demonstrating the efficiency and effectiveness of our technique.
+Using our approach, the average transmitted data size is 1.2~kB, allowing approximately 10 frames per second to be sent over a 100~kbps acoustic link.
+Although our method involves an additional optimization step, iNVS remains computationally efficient, with a runtime of approximately 62~ms per frame.
+This is largely due to effective initialization from the previous frame’s optimized latent representation, which enables rapid convergence of the BFGS optimizer.
+These properties make NVSPrior+iNVS a practical and scalable solution for real-time image transmission in bandwidth-constrained underwater inspection scenarios.